emmano/Scopes/README.md

 ###Ok, got it, how do I use it?
-It all starts by defining a class that is Annotated with `@Scope`; it does not need to be an `Activity`.
-If you decide not to annotate your `Activity`, the class annotated with `@Scope` has to be in the same package as the `Activity` that extends the generated `BaseActivity` (huh?!...
+It all starts by defining a class that is Annotated with `@DaggerScope`; it does not need to be an `Activity`.
+If you decide not to annotate your `Activity`, the class annotated with `@DaggerScope` has to be in the same package as the `Activity` that extends the generated `BaseActivity` (huh?!...
 Look at the `app` module and you will see what I mean).

 ```java
 @DaggerScope(baseActivityName = "BaseLoginFlowActivity", retrofitServices = GithubService.class,